 Image Credit: T.A.
 Rector (University of Alaska Anchorage) and H. Schweiker (WIYN and NOAO/AURA/NSF)

-This image was obtained with the wide-field view of the Mosaic camera on the Mayall 4-meter telescope at Kitt Peak National Observatory in Arizona, using Hydrogen alpha (red) and Oxygen [OIII] (blue) filters.
-In this image, North is right, East is up.
+This image was obtained with the wide-field view of the Mosaic camera on the Mayall 4-meter telescope at Kitt Peak National Observatory, generated with observations in the B (blue), V (green), I (yellow) and Hydrogen-Alpha (red) filters.
+In this image, North is down and East is to the right.

 1. Bok globules are dark clouds of dense cosmic dust and gas within star-forming regions in which usually star formation takes place.
 They most commonly result in the formation of double or multiple star systems.

 2. Herbig-Haro objects – named after astronomers George Herbig and Guillermo Haro who studied the outflows in the 1950s – are small nebulae produced by outflows ejected by newly born stars, and are formed when narrow jets of gas ejected by young stars collide with clouds of gas and dust nearby, at speeds of several hundred kilometers per second.
 They are usually highly obscured by the clouds of gas and dust from which they formed.

 These objects are transient phenomena, lasting not more than a few thousand years.
 They can evolve visibly over quite short timescales as they move rapidly away from their parent star into the gas clouds in interstellar space.